Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: parametric-activated bSWAP-type plasmon interaction

 For illustration purposes only, here we focus on the coupled-mediated interaction for the plasmon transition $|1\rangle\rightarrow|2\rangle$.
 As demonstrated in previous studies~\cite{Nesterov2018,Zhao2025}, the inter-fluxonium plasmon interaction can induce conditional frequency shifts in the plasmon transition.
 Accordingly, to quantify the interaction strength, we adopt the metric of state-dependent frequency shifts~\cite{Zhao2025}, defined as

 for the two fluxoniums, respectively, where $E_{kl}$ denotes the energy of the system eigenstate $|kl\rangle$.
 Using the circuit parameters in Table~\ref{tab:circuit_parameters}, Figure~\ref{fig2}(a) shows the plasmon interaction-induced shift as a function of coupler flux bias for two distinct parameter sets.
-The corresponding ZZ coupling strength is also shown, confirming that the computational states are effectively decoupled.
+The corresponding ZZ coupling strength, $\eta_{ZZ}=(E_{11}-E_{01})-(E_{10}-E_{00})$, is also shown and typically remains below $10\,\rm kHz$, confirming that the computational states are effectively decoupled.

 As indicated by Eq.~(\ref{eq9}), the strength of the parametric-activated interaction is proportional to the derivative of the plasmon interaction with respect to the coupler flux bias, i.e., $\partial g_{p}/\partial \Phi_{{\rm ext},c}$.
 Thus, as shown in Figs.~\ref{fig2}(a) and~\ref{fig2}(b), two operational configurations can be identified for implementing parametric gates.
 When the derivative at the system (coupler) idle point, where state-dependent frequency shifts are minimized, is insufficient to achieve strong parametric-activated interaction, a dynamic bias is required to shift the coupler from its idle point to an interaction point that provides a larger derivative, as exemplified by systems with $J_{ck}/2\pi=500\,{\rm MHz}$.
 Conversely, when the derivative at the idle point already supports strong parametric-activated interaction, only a static bias is needed, which is the case for systems with $J_{ck}/2\pi=300\,{\rm MHz}$.